everx-labs/TON-Surf-Localization/README-en.md

 ### Edit on GitHub

-1. Open the bookmark with your local repositiory copied from TON-Surf-Localization.
+1. Open the bookmark with your local repository copied from TON-Surf-Localization.
 2. Switch to the right branch.
 3. Click the **src** folder.
 4. Click on the file you want to edit.